perfood/couch-auth/README.md

 For CouchDB versions `< 3`, Admin Party is default and all your databases are readable and writable by the public until you implement the correct security measures.

-SuperLogin also allows you to specify default `_security` roles for members and admins in the `userDBs` section of your config file.
+CouchAuth also allows you to specify default `_security` roles for members and admins in the `userDBs` section of your config file.
 See `config.example.js` for details.

 ## Email templates